straz/pas/bio/index.md

 oversight for Defense Department&rsquo;s information technology expenditures.

-He is a 1993 recipient of the **Defense Medal for Distinguished Public Service** - the Defense Department&rsquo;s highest civilian recognition.
+He is a 1993 recipient of the **Defense Medal for Distinguished Public Service** - the Defense Department&rsquo;s highest civilian recognition, also awarded to four presidents.

 In 2002 he was recalled to government service as the acting Chief Information Officer of the **National Aeronautics